duplocloud/docs/README.md

 DuploCloud is a cloud infrastructure automation platform that enables developer self-service with built-in security and compliance for organizations hosting public cloud infrastructure.&#x20;

-DuploCloud is a cloud infrastructure automation platform that enables developers to self-service with built-in security and compliance for organizations that host infrastructure on the public cloud.&#x20;

 You provide high-level application specifications, including cloud services, application containers, packages and configurations, interconnectivity, requirements for multiple environments, and scoped compliance standards.
 DuploCloud uses these specifications to auto-generate required lower-level configurations, provisioning them securely and compliantly while maintaining ongoing operations.&#x20;

 Further protection is supplied by the DuploCloud [Tenant](welcome-to-duplocloud/application-focussed-interface/duplocloud-common-components/tenant.md), an isolated workspace that acts as an additional isolation layer, ideal for segregating production workloads or creating extensible developer sandboxes.
 A Tenant’s architecture is abstracted from its underlying [Infrastructure](welcome-to-duplocloud/application-focussed-interface/duplocloud-common-components/infrastructure.md), and you can create as many Tenants as you need with no degradation in performance. &#x20;